The policy of Belgium within the EU

 Climate and energy

-The climate and energy policy of the European Union is based on three crucial pillars: energy security, competitiveness and sustainability.
-The new framework for action up to 2030 introduces the intermediate target of reducing greenhouse gas emissions by at least 55%, compared to 1990 levels.
-This represents an intermediate step towards the goal of achieving climate neutrality by 2050, which is the purpose of the Green Deal.
+The energy and climate policy of the European Union is based on three important pillars: energy security, competitiveness and sustainability.
+The new policy framework for 2030 sets an interim target of reducing greenhouse gas emissions by at least 55% from 1990 levels.
+This measure is an intermediate step toward the ultimate goal of climate neutrality by 2050, as set forth in the European Green Deal.

 1. Last updated on